From toys to Teslas, China’s coronavirus disrupts flow of global business

 A broad swath of U.S. firms that sell goods and services in China also are losing sales due to the virus.

-McDonald’s Corp., Nike Inc. and Starbucks Corp. already have closed scores of stores in China.
+McDonald’s, Nike and Starbucks already have closed scores of stores in China.
 The apparel firm Under Armour Inc. said the outbreak would cause its sales to drop by $50 million to $60 million.

-The footwear maker Skechers USA Inc. also reported “a significant number of temporary store closures” and said its comparable store sales in China — or those of stores open at least a year — were “below average.”
+The footwear maker Skechers USA also reported “a significant number of temporary store closures” and said its comparable store sales in China — or those of stores open at least a year — were “below average.”

-Walt Disney Co. has temporarily shut down its theme parks in Shanghai and Hong Kong, which is expected to cut $175 million from its second-quarter operating income.
+Walt Disney has temporarily shut down its theme parks in Shanghai and Hong Kong, which is expected to cut $175 million from its second-quarter operating income.

 The coronavirus also has effectively shut down mainland China’s booming cinema industry, with almost all theaters in the country closed, and Chinese and U.S. studios have felt the effects of the pause.